athena913/grad-cam/README.md

-Thiss  is the readme file.
+This  is the readme file for the grad-cam project.
-This is an implementation of Gradient-weighted class activation mapping.
+The code is an implementation of Gradient-weighted class activation mapping.